 - Bring pen and paper or a computer/tablet to take notes – Having a way to take notes at an IEP meeting is very important.
 So much information is shared at IEPs that it is very difficult to remember everything that is said.
 Even if you record it, you will want a way to quickly remember important details.
 Also, the District members of the IEP team come with computers or notepads and will be taking notes at the meeting.
 Parents should come just as prepared to feel confident that they are equal participants, write down important comments or concerns, and can make notes to remember to follow up on next steps.

 - Invite other people – Anyone who knows the student and is able to provide information to develop the IEP can be a part of the IEP team.
 This can include another family member or a provider of therapy services from outside the District, for example.
 Parents are also allowed to bring an attorney or non-attorney advocate to the meeting.
-It is a good idea to notify the District in advance of anyone you will be bringing to the IEP, especially if you will be bringing an attorney.
-If so, the District may want to have an attorney present as well.
+Be sure to notify the District in advance of anyone you will be bringing to the IEP, especially if you will be bringing an attorney.
+The District has the right to know if you intend to bring an attorney and may want to have an attorney present as well.

 - Bring other documents – If you have documents from service providers from outside the District including assessments, treatment records, or doctor’s notes, you can bring copies to the IEP and request the District to review and consider them in developing the IEP.
-Especially documents that include information about disabilities or medical conditions that impact the student at school can be helpful for the District to review.
+Especially documents that include information about disabilities or medical conditions that impact your child’s education may be important for school IEP members to review.
 If possible, provide any outside evaluation reports you want the IEP team to consider a few days prior to the IEP meeting to allow team members sufficient time to review.

 Next time, we will be discussing the IEP meeting itself – who is there, what is discussed and when, and what the parent’s role and rights are throughout the process.

 “This newsletter is not to be construed as providing legal advice, representation or agreement by Rivers Law, Inc.”